-People who depend on their Service Dogs for their lives should not be harassed, chased, intruded upon, or attacked because people are too ignorant or irresponsible to control themselves or their dogs.
+People who depend on their Service Dogs for their lives should not be harassed, chased, intruded upon, or attacked because other people believe that the rules don’t apply to them or because they’re too ignorant or irresponsible to control themselves or their dogs.

 All of us, whether we have service dogs or not, deserve to live in a safe, respectful environment.
-We can create that type of community by not making poor choices and assumptions that could cost a dog or person their entire quality of life.
+We can create that type of community by thinking about the consequences – unintended or not – of our actions and commit to not making poor choices or assumptions that could cost a dog or person their entire quality of life.

 It’s time to leash up and give dogs some space.
 No more excuses.